Saurav1928/CodeSync/README.md

-Sure, here's a sample README file for your CodeSync project:

----

 # CodeSync

 CodeSync is a real-time collaborative code editing tool built using React, Node.js, Express, and Socket.IO.
 It allows multiple users to collaborate on a single code file in real-time.